-CLPX-Airborne: Airborne Synthetic Aperture Radar (AIRSAR) Imagery
+CLPX-Airborne: Airborne Synthetic Aperture Radar (AIRSAR) Imagery, Version 1

-The following example shows how to cite the use of this data set in a publication.
+As a condition of using these data, you must cite the use of this data set using the following citation.
 For more information, see our Use and Copyright Web page.

 Phone: 1 303 492-6199